 A bong, according to the cronies over at Wikipedia, is “a filtration device usually used for smoking cannabis, tobacco, or other herbal substances.”
 Also referred to around the world as a billy, bing, moof, garblum, dave, dee, dozey, beeky, mitch and tisch, a bong is, in brief, a water pipe.
-A smoking apparatus now notorious for big, clean hits and chillin’ out max with your brobuds– even hangin’ ten if the vibe catches hard enough, brotendo.
+A smoking apparatus now notorious for big, clean hits and chillin’ out max.

-But where did it all start?
+But in what country is the world’s oldest bong found?
 How did a water-filtered substance inhaler become a standard bearer for the culture that eventually grew from and around marijuana?